vh13294/nestjs-email-service/README.md

 // Register all partials  with .mjml
 // add VS-Code MJML

+// When importing this lib /src/emailTemplate will not be in /dist
+// => Need the whole repository on production (to include the templates)

 ## TODO
 - [ ] Create test
 - [ ] Renovate Automated dependency updates